open-telemetry/opentelemetry-java-instrumentation/instrumentation/spring/spring-webflux-5.0/library/README.md

 </dependencies>
 ```

-For Gradle add to your dependencies:
+For Gradle, add to your dependencies:

 ```groovy
 // opentelemetry instrumentation